-Events after the Balance Sheet Date
+Events After the Balance Sheet Date

-Post year-end events that provide additional information about the Group's position at the balance sheet date (adjusting events) are reflected in the consolidated financial statements.
+Post year-end events that provide additional information about the Group's financial position at the reporting period (adjusting events) are reflected in the consolidated financial statements.
 Post year-end events that are not adjusting events are disclosed in the notes to financial statements when material.

-3. Significant Accounting Judgments, Assumptions and Estimates
+3. Significant Accounting Judgments, Estimates and Assumptions

-The preparation of the interim consolidated financial statements in compliance with PFRS requires management to make judgments, assumptions and estimates that affect the amounts reported in the consolidated financial statements.
+The preparation of the consolidated financial statements requires management to make judgments and estimates that affect the amounts reported in the consolidated financial statements.
 The estimates and assumptions used in the consolidated financial statements are based upon management's evaluation of relevant facts and circumstances as of the date of the consolidated financial statements.
 Actual results could differ from such estimates.
 Future events may occur which will cause the judgments and assumptions used in arriving at the estimates to change.
 The effects of any change in judgments and estimates are reflected in the consolidated financial statements as they become reasonably determinable.